zulboy45/Ender3-to-CoreXY/README.md

 sound as senderzi
 Unfinished stl/project for ender 3 conversition to Corexy

 maintain and resuse everthing from ender 3 to corexy conversion by add few part.
+THis should should cost almost half of ender 3 price mod. (low budget mod)

 stl remix from a few design from thingiverse